Shotley's beauty is more than just skin deep, which is why it was voted first Babergh, then Suffolk Village of the Year in 2015.

 Viking Forest Project.
 “To our children’s, children’s, children” formed 2002, affiliated to Green Light Trust.
 Golden Wood was acquired from Richard Wrinch, planted by volunteers including children from the school.
 Held in perpetuity as woodland and wildflower meadow.
 Contact: Ian Peters 787460

-Additional Clubs & Societies: Astronomy Group, Archery Club, Allotments Group, Book Exchange, Community Council, Community First Responders, Cribbage Club, Cricket Club, Community Shop Group, Dance Club, Drama Group, Darts Team, FOSS (Friends of Shotley School), Gardening Club, Homeworkers Lunch Club, Mothers Union, Netball Club, Peninsula Carers, Peninsula Swimming Club, Royal British Legion, Shotley Church Choir, Shotley Church Heritage 700 Club, Shotley Rose Bowls Club, Shotley Rangers F.C. (under 12s), Shotley Rose F.C., Shotley Social Club, Snooker Club, Shotley Peninsula Outdoor Club (SPOC), Whist Drive.
+Additional Clubs & Societies: Astronomy Group, Archery Club, Allotments Group, Book Exchange, Community Council, Community First Responders, Cribbage Club, Cricket Club, Community Shop Group, Dance Club, Drama Group, Darts Team, FOSS (Friends of Shotley School), Gardening Club, Homeworkers Lunch Club, Mothers Union, Netball Club, Peninsula Carers, Peninsula Swimming Club, Royal British Legion, Shotley Church Choir, Shotley Church Heritage 700 Club, Shotley Rose Bowls Club, Shotley Rangers F.C. (under 12s), Shotley Rose F.C., Shotley Social Club, Snooker Club, Shotley Peninsula Outdoor Club (SPOC), Whist Drive. - For more details on these clubs and village hall activities, please contact William Henry on 01473 788517.

 Updated July 2017